 The largest and arguably most impressive festival is the Up Hally Aa in Lerwick, Shetland's capital.
-Over 900 local men participate in the procession, some 50 of them dressed in intricate handmade Viking costumes, the rest in themed fancy dress.
+Over 900 local men (yes, men only) participate in the procession, some 50 of them dressed in intricate handmade Viking costumes, the rest in themed fancy dress.
 After the burning of the galley, the real party starts as the squads tour around the local village halls to perform dance numbers and skits for the rest of the festival participants all night long.

 Up Helly Aa in Lerwick takes place on the last Tuesday in January – the parties are so wild that the next day is a bank holiday across the Shetland Islands.
 The festival is very popular, so it's best to book your transport and accommodation way in advance.
 Not all halls have public tickets available, so ask your host for help in securing a ticket to the performances.
 (By Watch Me See)